OpenMDAO/OpenMDAO-Framework/docs/arch-doc/processes.rst

 The :term:`FactoryManager` object manages the creation process for all :term:`Component` and :term:`Container` types in the framework.
-The creation process begins with a request to create a specific type, along with an optional dictionary of attributes describing desired resources, being passed to the :term:`FactoryManager`.
+The creation process begins with a request to create a specific type, along with an optional dictionary of attributes describing desired resources, being passed to the FactoryManager.
-The resource description dictionary can include attributes that specify version, server location, memory and disk requirements, etc. The :term:`FactoryManager` then passes the create call on to a list of :term:`Factory` objects until one of them successfully creates the object and returns a reference to it.
+The resource description dictionary can include attributes that specify version, server location, memory and disk requirements, etc. The FactoryManager then passes the create call on to a list of Factory objects until one of them successfully creates the object and returns a reference to it.
 That reference is returned to the original caller.